georgepearman/europe/_posts/2015-08-06-florence-day-two.md

     <figcaption>Carbonara</figcaption>
 </figure>

-After lunch I went back to the Airbnb (once again it was way to hot and humid to walk a lot in the afternoon) where I read more of [The Bourne Identity](https://en.wikipedia.org/wiki/The_Bourne_Identity_(novel)).
+After lunch I went back to the Airbnb (once again it was way too hot and humid to walk a lot in the afternoon) where I read more of [The Bourne Identity](https://en.wikipedia.org/wiki/The_Bourne_Identity_(novel)).
 After some relaxation I went out again and wandered some streets.

 ---